ama291/Music-Driven-Workout-App/Docs/4a-documentation.md

 Tests
 -----

-Our Python tests are in the Tests folder of our repository.
-Our Swift tests are [TODO].
+Our Python tests are in the `Tests` folder of our repository.
+Our Swift tests are in the `iOS` folder.

 The relevant new tests are: